hashintel/hash/apps/hash/README.md

 ### Unit tests

-Unit tests are executed by [Jest](https://jestjs.io) and use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to cover the UI.
+Unit tests are executed by [Vitest](https://vitest.dev/), which we use in place of Jest, due to its improved WebAssembly compatibility.

-They can be launched at any time with this command:
+Unit tests can be launched at any time with this command:

 ```sh
 yarn test:unit